Shaurya-singh21/TinyML-Motor-Fault-Detection-Predictive-Maintenance/README.md

 `vRunInference` runs the forest on each 15-feature vector and returns a class index (`0=Bearing_Fault, 1=Healthy, 2=Imbalance, 3=Transient_Shock` — this mapping is fixed and must match training).
-Because a single 128 ms window can be noisy, predictions are stabilized by **majority vote** across a short run of windows before the result is reported.
+Because a single 128 ms window can be noisy, predictions are stabilized by **majority vote** across a short run of windows before the result is reported — both over UART and, every 10th window, to the OLED.

 ```
 Window 1 → Healthy